ahmedmaa/Geoid/README.md

 # Geoid Software
-These codes are used for the determination of high-frequency geoid model from the terrestrial gravity data.
+This software is used for the determination of high-frequency geoid model from the terrestrial gravity data.
 With GEOWARE you can use the following kernels:\
  1- Original Stokes\
  2- Wong and Gore (WG)\